pb99u069/cardano-api-documentation/examples/mintTx.md

     getByteString (BuiltinByteString bs) = bs
 ```

-having the policyId and tnHex, the value defined for the cardano-cli must be in the form of `amt policyId.tnHex`, where amt is the amount of the token we want to mint.
+Having the policyId and tnHex, the value defined for the cardano-cli (see `--tx-out` and `--mint` below) must be in the form of `amt policyId.tnHex`, where amt is the amount of the token we want to mint.

-### Building the transaction
+## Building the transaction

-again, as for spending from a validator script, minting from a policy script is only possible with a script witness.
+Again, as for spending from a validator script, minting from a policy script is only possible with a script witness.

-more precisely, the value passed to `runTxBuild` in cardano-cli is of type `(Value, [ScriptWitness WitCtxMint era])`, which is somehow similar to the txIns field of the transaction body content, but instead of a list of pairs (txIn, script witness for that txIn), we have just 1 value containing all the tokens to mint plus a list of witnesses, this time with the context `WitCtxMint` instead of `WitCtxTxIn`
+More precisely, the mint value passed to `runTxBuild` in cardano-cli is of type `(Value, [ScriptWitness WitCtxMint era])`, which is somehow similar to the `txIns` field of the transaction body content, but instead of a list of pairs (txIn, witness), we have just 1 value containing all the tokens to mint plus a list of script witnesses, this time with the context `WitCtxMint` instead of `WitCtxTxIn`

 The number of script witnesses depends on the number of the poliyIds contained in the value, of course.
-In our case it's just 1 token to mint, so there will be 1 script witness,
+In our case it's just 1 token to mint, so there will be 1 script witness.

 As for the datum needed for a script witness, we simply parse it, when in the `WitCtxMint`, to a value of `NoScriptDatumForMint`.
 The redeemer meanwhile is a type alias for `ScriptData` and thus context independent.
-Same as in spendFromScript, we use the unit.json redeemer.
+As in the `spendFromScript` example, we use the unit.json redeemer.

-the txMintValue of the transaction body content however expects a value of type `TxMintValue`:
+The cardano-cli function `createTxMintValue` finally produces a value of the correct type (see below) which we need for the `txMintValue` field of the transaction body content.

 ```haskell
 data TxMintValue build era where